Table of Contents

 It contains proven technology from the second generation version and a completely new, touch based, user interface which has been developed together with Studio Naam.

-The software may be run on Windows, iOS phones and tablets.
+The software is able to run on Windows, iOS phones and tablets.

 The user experience is the same for all operating systems.